© Crown copyright 2018

 4. Carrying out MOT tests

-You can’t refuse to carry out an MOT test on one of these vehicles because you’re not familiar with them.
+You cannot refuse to carry out an MOT test on one of these vehicles because you’re not familiar with them.

 Driving and powering down